 Now for the wienerschnitzel … Today’s was a very uniform golden color, and no oily side.
 I think this is probably a technically better preparation than I had in Salzburg.
 Still, I liked the prior rendition better.
 You may recall that I had found the flavor to be multidimensional, because one side was a little overcooked.
 Today’s version was almost too perfect, and thereby boring.
 I’m glad I had this one, though, as it gave me another reference point.

 The schnitzel was served with potato salad.
 It tasted like the salad was made with sliced boiled potatoes, vinegar, oil, mustard, salt, and sugar.
 Not remarkable, but a good solid potato salad.
 They served it with chopped chives on top.
 They love chives here, and they put them on everything.
 If there is ever a chive blight, I don’t know what the Austrians will do.

-As I strolled home through the chaos of Vienna, I grabbed a gelato and lost myself in her sights, smells, and sounds for a few last moments.
+When the last notes of the concert had faded away, I strolled home through the chaos of Vienna and I grabbed a gelato, losing myself in her sights, smells, and sounds for a few final moments.

-And tried to forget the guys jacking off in the subway WC.
+And I tried to forget the guys jacking off in the subway WC.

 This post starts off with Butterblogger at his best, capturing and describing the essence and energy of a time and place.
 I still love that opening paragraph.
 And I laughed out loud at the Charlie Sheen comment – I had forgotten that entirely.
 It’s dated, but it still feels right.

 Of course the next few paragraphs suggested the original title to be a lie, as I used the term “rickety,” but in reality nothing about the climb sounds like that, but rather just a nerve-wracking or perhaps hazardous situation.
 As I recall, however, there were iron steps hanging from the side of the church (which I really should have mentioned somewhere), so the title is apropos and the description was just inadequate.